Yudha17/API/README.md

                            the reference is ---> https://github.com/typicode/json-server with "Alternative port" keyword

  Fifth Step -> To check if the port already created by copy the url in the Terminal with "Resources" keyword and paste in your browser.
 Then the json format will appear

-              It means your json is running in your localhost server